What's New in ReSharper

-Usage-aware behavior of the Go to Declaration command (Ctrl+B or Ctrl-click).
+Usage-aware behavior of the Go to Declaration command (Control+B or Ctrl -click).

 Updated Stack Trace Explorer window shows types as clickable hyperlinks, allows wrapping long lines, and parses more types of data, including WinDbg GCRoot dumps and Visual Studio’s Call Stack tool window contents.

 Full support for TypeScript 1.6, including intersection types, union types, and TSX files.

 Support for NUnit 3.0 Beta 4.

 New features for ReSharper C++ 10.0

 char32_tbuiltin types, compile-time expressions of floating point types.

 Reduced time to get ready to work (for already cached solutions).